- Section 1

 - The purpose of this Association shall be to contribute to the continuing improvement of local government in Ohio; to maintain and develop the professional competence of its members through discussion and exchange of information, ideas, and experience; to maintain and develop relationships with organizations to the improvement of local government.

 • Section 1.
-FULL MEMBERS All local government administrators, holding or eligible to hold full or associate membership in the International City/County Management Association may become Full members of the Association upon application and payment of dues to O.C.M.A.
-Any member ceasing to meet these qualifications shall there by forfeit Full membership in the Association, except in the case of retirement.
+FULL MEMBERS All local government employees working in Ohio may become Full members of the Association upon application and payment of dues to O.C.M.A.
+A Member in Transition shall be considered a Full Member.

-• Section 5.
-STUDENT MEMBERS Individuals enrolled in a graduate or under-graduate public administration program and who do not qualify for any other membership classification may become a Student member of the Association.

 • Section 6.
+EMERGING LEADER Individuals enrolled in a graduate or under-graduate program and/or interns may become an Emerging Leader member of the Association.

+• Section 7.
 ELIGIBILITY Eligibility in any classification shall be determined by the Executive Board which shall establish a procedure for admission to membership.

-• Section 7.
-VOTING RIGHTS The right to vote upon matters coming before the Association shall be limited to Full members, and each Full member shall have one equal vote upon each matter submitted for vote to the membership.
+Under no circumstances shall an elected official, or someone who is actively seeking elected office, be eligible for membership.

 • Section 8.
+VOTING RIGHTS The right to vote upon matters coming before the Association shall be limited to Full and Life members, and each eligible member shall have one equal vote upon each matter submitted for vote to the membership.

-DUES The annual dues of Full members, Affiliate members and student members shall be as determined from time to time by the Executive Board.
-Life members and Honorary members shall be exempt from dues.
+• Section 9.
+DUES The annual dues of members shall be as determined from time to time by the Executive Board.
+Life members, Emerging Leaders, Members in Transition, and Honorary members shall be exempt from dues.
 Dues shall be payable January 1 of each year.
 Any member whose dues are in arrears for a period of four months, shall be suspended from membership and notified in writing of his/her suspension.
-(Amended February 24, 2017)

 - Section 1 Officers